srobinson0586/ttg-basic/1-python-programming/1.12_lists_tuples_and_sets/lists_tuples_and_sets.md

 list2[1:5]:  [2, 3, 4, 5]
 ```

-When you use negative indeces, the index is interpreted as starting from the end to the beggining.
+When you use negative indeces, the index is interpreted as starting from the end and moving towards the beginning.
 ```py
 >>> a = [1, 2, 3, 4, 5, 6, 7]
 >>> a[-2]